Building Opens: 8:30 a.m.

 Information about a student in temporary housing's living situation will be treated as a student education record and will not be deemed to be directory information under the Family Educational Rights and Privacy Act (FERPA).
 A parent/guardian or unaccompanied youth may consent to the release of a student's address information in the same way they would for other student education records under FERPA.

 GCSD uses FamilyID for sports sign-ups.
 This provides a convenient way to sign up for one or more sports for all family members throughout the school year.
-Click the "Sports Signups" link on our website to enroll or access your current account.
+Go to our Sports Registration page to enroll or access your current account.

-This act is s a new law as of July 1, 2022.
+This act is a new law as of July 1, 2022.
 This law requires schools, students, and parents/guardians have information on sudden cardiac arrest risks, signs, and symptoms.
 To decrease any chance of SCA in a student, the Interval Health History for Athletics must be completed and signed by a parent/guardian before each sports season unless a physical examination has been conducted within 30 days before the start of the season.

 The law also requires any student who has signs and symptoms of pending SCA be removed from athletic activity until seen by a physician.
 The physician must provide written clearance to the school for the student to be able to return to athletics.
-Additional information will be provided to all student athletes and their families prior to the start of their sports season, or you may contact Beverly Martin, Head of Health Services, at martin.beverly@gcsk12.org or 315-287-1902.

 Questions may be directed to the State Education Department’s Office of Student Support Services at studentsupportservices@nysed.gov or 518-486-6090.